 Intensive analyses of relevant target groups and markets and the sale of previous collections serve to reduce this risk.
 Also, proximity to customers in the Group's own retail business and the increasing use of the data acquired as part of the systematic customer relationship management facilitate the recognition of global trends and changes in buying behavior and allow to take these into account when developing future collections.
+Changes in trends cause collection and industry risks markets reduces country risk

-Market analyses and customer feedback provide an important input to collection development Report on Risks and Opportunities
+Market analyses and customer feedback provide an important input to collection development